saadiqbal96/AWS-cloud-architect-project-1/scripts/README.md

 **Usage:**

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   ./cleanup-resources.sh   `
+`   ./cleanup-resources.sh   `

-⚠️ **WARNING:**This script permanently deletes AWS resources.
+⚠️ **WARNING**: This script permanently deletes AWS resources.
 Ensure all required screenshots and logs have been captured before running.

 **Resources Deleted:**